The-Software-Guild/mthree-c136-0821-lectures/lectures/react/day0/react-lecture0.md

 # Week 2 Lecture - C136 Day0

-Learnign goals for react-day0 => 2.5 hrs of lecture hard stop ... start tmrw morn with wherever we left off
+Learnign goals for react-day0 => We depart from the introductory portion of the course, making way for a more structured and consistent remainder.
+Our goal is 2.5 hrs of lecture with a hard stop — picking up where we left off, if needed, the following morning.
+This week's focus is React.js while filling in the final pieces of vanilla JS we need to be sucessfull front-end developers.
+We begin the week by reviewing BigO notation and covering a concept known as recursion.
+We end the week by using React to consume the API's we have been building in the previous week with Node & Express.

 ## Agenda